 M&T's integrated risk governance structure begins with oversight by members of the Board of Directors through the Risk Committee of the Board of Directors.
 Senior management oversight of the Enterprise Risk Management Framework is provided through a risk governance structure that includes the Management Risk Committee, which oversees nine Risk Governance Committees that identify and monitor specific risks applicable to the Company's businesses.
-The Management Risk Committee reports directly to the Risk Committee of the Board of Directors.
+The Management Risk Committee of the Board of Directors.